AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/01-introduction.rst

    - Can have **arbitrary** conditions, more **versatile**
    - Failure to meet a contract is an :dfn:`assertion failure`

-     - Typically cause an :ada:`Assertion_Error` exception to be raised
+     - Typically causes an :ada:`Assertion_Error` exception to be raised